JamieBort/Learning-Directory/README.md

 [dotENV Professional Development](https://trello.com/c/CN0CvXEA/261-dotenv-professional-development?menu=filter&filter=label:none) Trello card for my reference - info placed there is for me to refer back to.

 (Note to self: consider linking to a google doc instead.
-Since info will be placed there and will not need to be dealt with in a trello card.)
+Since info will be placed there and will not need to be dealt with in a Trello card.)

 ---
 ### Licensing Info